 Authorization between the SCP and NFs is based on local authorization policy.
 Regarding the authorization of access token requests sent by an SCP on behalf of an NF Service Consumer, NOTE 3 in clause 13.3.1.2 applies.

-13.3.7 Authentication and authorization between SCPs
+13.3.7 Authentication and static authorization between SCPs

 SCPs shall use one of the following methods as described in 13.1 to mutually authenticate each other before service layer messages can be exchanged on that interface: